yorkerlin/yorkerlin.github.io/_includes/mainpage.md

 ## Research Interests

-I am interested in exploiting (hidden) structures and symmetries in machine learning with a focus on practical and numerical methods for optimization and posterior inference.
+I am interested in exploiting (hidden) structures and symmetries in machine learning with a focus on practical and numerical methods for optimization and statistical inference.

 ## News